Bob Gaudio: Personal life

 Gaudio was married to Brit Irene Olsen until the early 1970s.
-They had two daughters, Lisa Gaudio and Danielle Lahlezar, and a son, Shannon Gaudio.
+They had two daughters, Lisa and Danielle, and a son, Shannon.
 Near the end of their marriage, the two wrote three songs together, all of which have titles pertaining to a disconnected couple.
-Brit Olsen died in 1989, age 47.
-Gaudio acknowledged: "I am hardly a model father, or grandfather for that matter."
-Lalehzar conceived the 2008 album Jersey Babys, a Four Seasons album featuring the band's hits rearranged as instrumentals for young children's listening.
+Brit Olsen died in 1989, aged 47.
+Gaudio acknowledged: "I am hardly a model father, or grandfather for that matter".
+Danielle conceived the 2008 album Jersey Babys, a Four Seasons LP featuring the band's hits rearranged as instrumentals for young children's listening.

 By 1975, Gaudio was in a relationship with Judy Parker, who would become his wife and regular songwriting collaborator.
 "December, 1963 (Oh, What a Night)" is, according to Gaudio, based upon an early encounter between the two.
 The two married in 1981 and remained so until Parker died September 14, 2017.

 Gaudio married his long time Executive Personal Assistant, Debra Johnson Clements, now Debra Johnson Gaudio, on May 27, 2023 in Nashville, Tennessee.